ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 Clients cannot forge task creation, e.g., via a task extension ({{Section 4.2.2 of !DAP}}).

-Support for the Taskprov extension may render a deployment of DAP more susceptible to task enumeration attacks ({{Section 8.6.1 of !DAP}}).
-For example, if the Leader's upload endpoint is unauthenticated, then any HTTP client can learn if a Leader supports a particular task configuration by uploading a report for it with the Taskprov extension.
+Support for DAP-Taskprov may render a deployment of DAP more susceptible to task enumeration attacks ({{Section 8.6.1 of !DAP}}).
+For example, if the Leader's upload endpoint is unauthenticated, then any HTTP client can learn if a Leader supports a particular task configuration by advertising the DAP-Taskrpov header.
 Aggregators can mitigate these kinds of attack by:

 1. Requiring authentication of all APIs, including the upload endpoint (see
    {{Section 3.5 of !DAP}});